-The team undertakes a detailed assessment of the themes for each company.
+MSCI undertakes a detailed assessment of the themes for each company that the IQS team has selected.
 This is based upon a long established and rigorous methodology and involves assessing the level of risk that a company is exposed to in any one area and then analysing how the company mitigates these risks.